 If you’ve uploaded an image to your Procreate design that was created in a grayscale color profile, this will trigger Procreate to use a grayscale color wheel for that design.
 To fix this issue, convert the image to an RGB or CMYK color profile and upload it to a new Procreate canvas.

 This method only applies if you’ve uploaded any black and white images to your Procreate design.
-This includes lettering worksheets, which we often don’t traditionally think of as black and white images.
+This includes lettering worksheets, which we often don’t traditionally think of as black and white images, but sometimes are.

-Also, this is PER Procreate design.
+Also, this is for each individual Procreate design.
 This isn’t a question of whether you’ve EVER uploaded a black and white image to Procreate.
 Right now, for this design where you’re having an issue with your color wheel being stuck in grayscale, did you upload any black and white images to it?

 If you haven’t, you can skip this section and move on to the second fix on this list.